Modern Slavery Statement

 We are committed to the following actions to further improve our effectiveness for the coming year:

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have already provided training to our procurement staff.
-The procurement departments senior team are all Chartered Institute of Purchasing and Supply (CIPS) qualified and abide by the CIPs code of professional conduct.
+The procurement department’s senior team are all Chartered Institute of Purchasing and Supply (CIPS) qualified and abide by the CIPs code of professional conduct.

-All current members of the procurement team have completed training via the Government Commercial College in relation to Modern Slavery and human trafficking awareness.
 EEAST staff and volunteers may attend to patients who are modern day slaves.
 EEAST recognises that the Modern Slavery Act 2015 highlights the importance of identifying and responding to victims of Modern Slavery.
 EEAST regularly conducts training and awareness sessions for all frontline responders to ensure they recognise and understand the signs of modern slavery and know what to do if they suspect that it is taking place.
-Equality and Human Rights Commission Values and Behaviours eLearning, Safeguarding and Preventing Radicalization are core mandatory courses within EEAST.
+Equality and Human Rights Commission Values and Behaviours eLearning, Safeguarding and Preventing Radicalisation are core mandatory courses within EEAST.

 The Board of Directors will consider this statement and will continue to support the requirements of the legislation.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended 31 March 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended 31 March 2025.